AviatrixSystems/avxlabs-docs/docs/ace-pro/_sources/docs/lab2.md

 Dashboard
 ```

-After created the Transit gateways pair in AWS and the Spoke gateways in each cloud, this is how a portion of the topology would look like.
+After creating the Transit gateways pair in AWS and the Spoke gateways in each cloud, this is how a portion of the topology would look like.

 ```{figure} images/lab2-temptopology.png
 ---